OpenDataology/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

 ## Additional information

-  You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](/docs/methods/kfctl/kustomize/).
+  You can find general information about OpenDataology configuration in the guide to [configuring OpenDataology with kfctl and kustomize](/docs/methods/kfctl/kustomize/).